 Taking too much Vitamin B6 can also have the following side effects: disfiguring skin lesions, heartburn, nausea and numbness .

-It goes without saying, avoid taking absurdly high doses of Vitamin B6!
+It goes without saying, avoid taking an absurdly large amount of Vitamin B6!

-Meat, fruit and vegetables are all foods high in Vitamin B6 , so everyone from the most voracious meat eater to the strictest vegan can get an adequate source of B6 from their diet - granted there aren’t any quirks in their genetic makeup.
+Meat, fruit and vegetables are all food sources of Vitamin B6 , so everyone from the most voracious meat eater to the strictest vegan can get an adequate source of B6 from their diet - granted there aren’t any quirks in their genetic makeup.

 A few examples of foods containing Vitamin B6: